 Fun fact: outside Belém, the pastries are sold as pastéis de nata.
 And pastéis is the plural of pastel, a singular cake.

-The Jerónimos Monastery is closed on Monday but open all other days between 9:30 am to 6:00 pm.
-You can buy tickets at the monastery until 5:00 pm; the last entry is at 5:30 pm.
-The monastery is closed on January 1st, and religious holidays like Easter and Christmas.
+The Jerónimos Monastery is closed on Monday but open all other days between 9:30 AM to 6:00 PM.
+You can buy tickets at the monastery until 5:00 PM; the last entry is at 5:30 PM.
+The sanctuary is closed on January 1st and religious holidays like Easter Sunday and Christmas.

-There is no strict dress code, but as with any church or monastery, you might want to cover up a little.
-Therefore, please cover your shoulders and be mindful about your out outfit.
+There is no strict dress code to visit the Jerónimos Monastery, but as with any church or monastery, you might want to cover up a little.
+Therefore, please cover your shoulders and be mindful of your outfit.

 With the Lisboa Card, you can also use the public transport system for free.
 On top of that, you’ll have access to many more monuments and sights, such as Torre de Belém, the Santa Justa Lift and 35 other places of interest.

-The queue to buy a ticket can be long.
-You’ll find ticket machines towards the lefthand side of the monastery’s main entrance, which is not always clearly signposted.
-The machines are also not the most straightforward, and getting your ticket online or using the Lisboa Card is recommended.
-This way, you can walk straight over to the main entrance and skip the long queue.
-Buy your tickets below to save time!
-Children aged 0-12 can enter for free.
+You’ll find ticket machines towards the lefthand side of the Monastery’s main entrance, which is not always clearly signposted.
+The machines are also not the most straightforward, and getting your ticket online or using the Lisboa Card is highly recommended.
+This way, you can walk to the main entrance and skip another (long) queue.

 What else do to in Belém

 Along the Tagus, you can visit the Torre de Belém and the monument Padrão dos Descobrimentos.
 If you like to visit a museum, then the Popular Art Museum and Museu Coleção Berardo are highly recommended.
-The MAAT, or Museu de Arte, Arquitetura e Tecnologia, and the National Coach Museum are also within walking distance.
+The MAAT, or Museu de Arte, Arquitetura e Tecnologia, the National Museum of Archaeology, and the National Coach Museum are also within walking distance.
 After a day of sightseeing, you can end your visit to Belém with an unforgettable sunset cruise on the river Tagus.
-Check this guide not to miss anything in Belém!
+Check this guide so as not to miss anything in Belém!